RikaIljina/PP5/README.md

 ### Deep Learning Classification Hypothesis:

 - An F1 score of > 0.9 for test and live data is possible for each label.
-    - A model architecture suited for multiclass image classification was chosen and a tuner was used to find the best hyperparameters.
+    - A model architecture suited for multi-class image classification was chosen and a tuner was used to find the best hyperparameters.
 The model was then be trained with those parameters and used to classify all the available test and live data separately.
 After a long process of tuning and training different models, an F1 score of > 0.94 was reached for each label and deemed sufficient.
 Above that, neither the recall nor the precision values fall below 0.92.
 - It is assumed that it is possible to reduce the risk of misclassifying a pet by letting the model make a summary prediction for a batch of images instead of trying to classify a pet based on one single image.
 It is also assumed that a minimum threshold value is needed for the number of images to be batched before the first classification attempt should be made.
     - A long series of trials was conducted where the model made predictions for batches of 2+n random live images for each label.
 The target F1 score for batch classification was set at 1.
 The results are as follows: